 Naturally, the same enhancements are present in the Cyrillic version of Panton Script as well – we can’t just ignore our roots now, can we?
 The example below features different start and end versions of ‘m’ and ‘o’, meant to simplify and balance their form.
 It also showcases the regular connector for the letter ‘p’, which doubles in Cyrillic as ‘r’ in ‘мерло’ (merlot).

-Some elements from the uppercase variations were also tweaked for the purpose of spelling out titles, company names, and the occasional OMG with better spacing between capitals and minus the extra details.
+Some elements from the uppercase variations were also tweaked for the purpose of spelling out titles, brands, corporate typography, and the occasional OMG with better spacing between capitals and minus the extra details.

 So far, so good… and then we added shadows to our script!
 Two obstacles immediately became evident – the shadows themselves went out of bounds here and there, showing up as parts of different letters, while the lack of visual spacing around the baseline distorted the general effect.